-With so many choices on the market today, deciding on the best luggage brands can be a challenge.
+With so many choices on the market today, deciding between the best luggage brands can be a challenge.
 Identifying the best of anything involves personal taste and style, and so it is with luggage.

 There are, however, some objective considerations in recommending the best luggage brands, such as design, warranty, and quality of materials, zippers, wheels, and handles.
 Beyond that, the best luggage brands should optimize interior space and offer sizes that meet both travelers’ needs and airlines’ requirements.